-Award Winning, Asheville, NC based Destination Wedding Photographer reveals 7 Expert Tips for including your pets in your Engagement Photos:
+Award Winning, Asheville, NC based Destination Wedding Photographer reveals 7 Expert Tips for successfully including your pets in your Engagement or Wedding Photos:

-Pets are a huge responsibility… we love them, we nurture them, we attend to their needs, we protect them….
 For many couples, their pets played an integral part in imagining a life together!
 Whether you came into the relationship with a fur baby that your significant other accepted, grew to love, bonded with and maybe even let sleep in the bed!
-Or whether you made the leap to adopt a pet together during the relationship — I 1000% believe that sharing the love, the laughs, the hardships, the joy, the adventure and the responsibility of loving a pet plays a pivotal role in a couple’s ability to imagine a life together… forever!
-Our pets are our fur babies, long before we have human babies!
-They’re part of every holiday and celebration, we spend our mornings, nights and weekends with them!
-They’re a special part of your family and you should absolutely include them in your Engagement and/or Wedding Photos!
+Or maybe you made the leap to adopt a pet together during the relationship — I 1000% believe that sharing the love, the laughs, the adventure, the joy and the responsibility of loving a pet plays a pivotal role in a couple’s ability to imagine a life together forever!

-I wanted to share a few pro tips for including your pets so that you can successfully include them in this very special moment!
+I wanted to share a few pro tips for successfully including your pets in your Engagement / Wedding Photos!

 I. Notify your Photographer:

 You should definitely speak with your photographer ahead of your Engagement Session or Wedding about including your pets in your portraits!
 This is not something that you should spring on them or decide to do last minute as it requires a little forethought and planning to execute successfully!